dictate timesheets

 Download the Billable Hours Recovery Checklist

 I built Superscribe because I got tired of guessing my hours at the end of every month.
-I would look through emails, code, chat messages and random notes trying to remember what I actually did.
+I’d look through emails, code, chat messages and random notes trying to remember what I actually did.
 The numbers were never right and I knew I was losing money.
+As a developer, it felt absurd that I could build complex systems but couldn’t solve my own billing.

-This wasn’t a new problem.
-Three years ago I had an idea for a phone app to catch client calls automatically, but it seemed too hard so I gave up on it.
-I kept building other voice tools instead, and each one taught me something new about how to turn spoken words into useful data.
+Three years ago, I had this idea for a phone app that could automatically catch client calls and log the time.
+It seemed too hard back then, so I gave up on it.
+I kept working on other voice tools, and each one taught me something new about turning spoken words into structured data.

 Frequently Asked Questions